SwaggyBookshelf/Sauce-Bot/README.md

 # Sauce-Bot
 Bot that hides nhentai's "magic numbers" as rgb valures in images.
-It can later retrieve them and open the hentai in your default browser.
+It can later retrieve them and open the hentai in your default browser.\n
 See [changelog](changelog.md) to find what's new in each version.

 =========================[ USAGE - IMAGE CREATION ]=========================